-Visit the ACE Student Computer Support Center to check any computer requirements specific to your degree program.
+Visit the Pirate Techs Student Computer Support Center to check any computer requirements specific to your degree program.
 Purchasing a computer is optional; ECU provides a number of computer labs on campus for coursework.

-ACE Student Computer Support Center and ECU Dowdy Student Stores collaborate to offer Lenovo and Apple computers at educational prices.
-If you purchase a computer through the ACE Initiative program, you receive on-campus warranty support through ACE Student Computer Support Center.
+The Pirate Techs Student Computer Support Center and ECU Dowdy Student Stores collaborate to offer Dell, Lenovo and Apple computers at educational prices.
+If you purchase a computer through the Pirate Techs/Dowdy Initiative program, you receive on-campus warranty support through Pirate Techs.

 What if I don’t have a computer?

 If you don’t have a computer, don't stress!
 ECU has nearly 100 computer labs across campus and in residence halls.
-Visit the interactive Student Computer Labs map to locate a lab or check seat availability.
+Visit the Student Computer Labs map to locate a lab or check seat availability.
 Need a particular printer or software?
 Visit the lab search page.

-Can I connect to the ECU network from my residence hall?
+Can I connect my game system to the ECU network from my residence hall?

 How do I check email?

 Check your student email through http://mymail.ecu.edu.
-To learn more about your ECU student email, visit the Outlook Live website.
+To learn more about your ECU student email, visit the Outlook 365 website.

 How do I access email on my mobile device?